wybo/agentbase/README.md

 #### Add-ons

 The extras/ directory contains libraries that are too specialized to be in the core AgentScript but are essential for certain applications.
-They are compiled to JS in the lib/ directory.
+They are compiled to JavaScript in the lib/ directory.

 [**data.coffee**](docs/data.html) A 2D DataSet library for data best expressed as an array of numbers.
 It includes the ability to treat Images as data, to parse GIS elevation .asc files, to create datasets from patch variables etc.  It includes analytic abilities like nearest neighbor and bilinear sampling, convolution with 3x3 kernels, and resampling datasets to different resolutions.